gak92/awesome_books/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Javascript Project Awesome Books

-> Description the project.
+> Using Javascript to create a simple Awesome Books project.
+Populating the books list and then removing one book from the list.
+Using objects to store the data onto the local storage.

 ## Built With

-- Major languages
-- Frameworks
+- Javascript
-- Technologies used
+- HTML, CSS

 ## Live Demo (if available)